olmscheid/CSPB-2270-Text-Based-Crafting-System/Readme.md

 generally there isn't a need for wood before iron or iron before wood if it's just required to have a particular set of items to create something.

-Also, I'm an idiot that was thinking that DAG was a completely separate thing without remembering that a prefix tree (trie) is a type of DAG.
+Also, I was initially thinking that DAG was a completely separate thing without remembering that a prefix tree (trie) is a type of DAG.
 "All trees are DAGs but not all DAGs are Trees".
-I think?

 ## References